-Publicly available Wi-Fi hotspots, public wi-fi, as found in coffee shops, airports, train stations etc, are convenient, they can pose a considerable risk to your data.
+Publicly available Wi-Fi hotspots, such as those found in coffee shops, airports, train stations, etc., are convenient, but they can pose a considerable risk to your data. public wi-fi safety

 Just because a network connection is protected by a password, that doesn’t necessarily mean it’s secure.
 Hackers have been known to set up authentic-seeming connections in public places in order to steal information, but there are several steps you can take to keep yourself as secure as possible.

-Firstly, avoid using any banking apps, shopping or health sites while connected to public networks, or any sites which may have your financial information stored.
+Firstly, avoid using any banking apps, shopping sites, or health sites while connected to public networks or any sites that may have your financial information stored. public wi-fi safety

-They’re definitely worth using every time you have to use a public network for any extended amount of time, but do your research carefully – some services will sell your data on, which effectively defeats the purpose of using one in the first place.
-Also, basic security hygiene means you should regularly change your passwords, or use a respected password manager, and make sure your devices software is up to date, to give you maximum security.
+They’re definitely worth using every time you have to use a public network for any extended amount of time, but do your research carefully; some services will sell your data, which effectively defeats the purpose of using one in the first place.
+Also, basic security hygiene means you should regularly change your passwords, or use a respected password manager, and make sure your device’s software is up-to-date, to give you maximum security.